 Best Time to Visit Jigokudani Monkey Park: This is not a zoo, so monkeys can come and go as they please.
 They generally come to the park every day, but may stay up in the mountain when there is plenty of food available.
 The best time to see monkeys bathing in the hot spring is January and February, but there is snow in the region from December to March.

 How Long to Spend at the Monkey Park: Ultimately that’s up to you, but I was happy spending about 2 hours in the park.
 I got back to Nagano at 1:45 pm, which gave me enough time to visit Zenkoji Temple.

 Services: There is an information centre and gift shop at the park and some restaurants nearby.
 You can even rent snow boots, ice cleats, and winter coats.

-More Information: Visit the Nagano Snow Monkey Resorts website for more information about planning a visit to Jigokudani Monkey Park.
+More Information: Visit the Jigokudani Yaen-Koen website for up to date hours, prices, and more information about planning a visit to Jigokudani Monkey Park.

 Accommodations Near Jigokudani Monkey Park